John H. Prescott Marine Mammal Rescue Assistance Grant Program

-The Prescott Grant Program is accepting applications for the FY2015 competition.
-The nationwide solicitation period closes on October 8, 2014.
+The nationwide solicitation period closed on October 8, 2014.

 The Marine Mammal Rescue Assistance Act of 2000 amended the Marine Mammal Protection Act (MMPA) to establish the John H. Prescott Marine Mammal Rescue Assistance Grant Program.
 The Prescott Grant Program, provides grants or cooperative agreements to eligible stranding network participants for: